WeblateOrg/weblate/docs/admin/deployments.rst

 Processing hooks
 ~~~~~~~~~~~~~~~~

-All these processing hooks should get comma separaated list of available
+All these processing hooks should get a comma-separated list of available
 scripts, for example:

 .. code-block:: sh